Quick Start Guide

 nself db seed

-nself db backup
+nself backup create

-Enable additional services in your .env.local
+Enable additional services in your .env.local:

 # NestJS microservices